ppmaungdevv/ppmaungdevv.github.io/README.md

 # My Portfolio Repo
 Just a minimal porfolio page for myself.
-I just used nomral HTML file, Tailwind CSS with CDN and a bit of vanilla JS for animation.
+I just use nomral HTML file, Tailwind CSS with CDN and a bit of vanilla JS for animation.
 <br/>
 <br/>